alphagov/smart-answers/doc/flow-definition.md

 ##### `on_response(&block)`

 * These blocks are intended to be used to store user responses on a `calculator` state variable.
 They are a [relatively new addition to the DSL][introduction-of-on-response-blocks].
-* These blocks are called after the question/outcome template has been rendered and after the user response has been parsed from the request path, but before any of the `next_node_calculation` blocks are executed.
+* These blocks are called after the question/outcome template has been rendered and after the user response has been parsed from the request path, but before any of the `validate` blocks are executed.
 * The parsed response is passed to the block as the only argument and by convention is named `response`.
 * The block return value is not used and no state variable is stored.

 > The use of these blocks is encouraged; however, they should only ever be used to store a single, `calculator` state variable (in the first question definition); otherwise they should only be used to store user responses on that `calculator` object.

-##### `next_node_calculation(variable_name, &block)`

-* These blocks were intended to be used to store state variables that are needed in the `next_node` block.
-* These blocks are executed after all the `on_response` blocks have been executed and before any of the `validate` blocks are executed.
-* The parsed response is passed to the block as the only argument and by convention is named `response`.
-* The block return value is stored on the state object as a state variable named `variable_name`.

-> The use of these blocks is deprecated and should never be necessary.
-Define methods on a `calculator` object instead.

 ##### `validate(message_key, &block)`

 * These blocks are intended to be used to validate the user response.
-* These blocks are executed after all the `next_node_calculation` blocks have been executed and before the `next_node` block is executed.
+* These blocks are executed after all the `on_response` blocks have been executed and before the `next_node` block is executed.
 * The parsed response is passed to the block as the only argument and by convention is named `response`.
 * If the block return value is truth-y, then no action is taken.
 * If the block return value is false-y, then: